CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

     ![](media/policy12.png)

-13. Leave all configurations to default and click on **Remediation** tab.
+13. Leave all configurations to default and click on the **Remediation** tab.

     ![](media/op-upd-18.png)